About Peedamulla Campground

 Peedamulla Station was established in the 1880’s and once carried over 35,000 sheep.
 Almost 100 years later after cyclones, floods, drought, seven owners and re-stocking with cattle, the Parker family was appointed managers and later purchased the station.
 Today, Peedamulla operates as a cattle station and an occasional training facility for Aboriginal people.
 Visitors to the campground in mid-July may be lucky enough to see the annual muster herding hundreds of cattle ready for market.

 The campground office is a beautifully restored stone heritage building, surrounded by a collection of objects showing some of Peedamulla’s rich history.
-Take some time to visit the remains of other buildings around the office, which are listed on the State heritage register for their significance.
+The remains of other buildings around the office, which are listed on the State heritage register for their significance, are also beautiful remains of a bygone time.

 Campground Fees (per night):